Updated June 30, 2023

-Tkinter is a module which is used to create the GUI in python we have many different modules available in python by this is the most frequent and easy to use.
-A slider is available inside this Tkinter module by the use of it we can set a value.
-We can implement the slider vertically or horizontally depends on requirements.
-It will provide us one indicator which can be moved to select one value.
+Tkinter is a module that is used to create the GUI in Python.
+We have many different modules available in Python, by this is the most frequent and easy to use.
+A slider is available inside this Tkinter module.
+By the use of it, we can set a value.
+We can implement the slider vertically or horizontally, depending on requirements.

-In python Tkinter, we can use the scale method to create a slider in python.
-By the use of it we can create it either vertically or horizontally.
-We will see its syntax for better understating how to use it.
+In Python Tkinter, we can use the scale method to create a slider in Python.
+By the use of it, we can create it either vertically or horizontally.
+We will see its syntax to understand better how to use it.
 See below;

 Scale(root, bg, fg, bd, command, orient, from_, to, ..)

-As you can see here it takes a lot of variables as parameters.
-By the use of it, we can assign the orientation of the slide bar, color, starting and ending value for the slider, and so on.
+As you can see here, it takes a lot of variables as parameters.
+Using it, we can assign the orientation of the slide bar, color, starting and ending value for the slider, and so on.

 Scale( parent, variable = v1, from_ = 10, to = 20, orient = VERTICLE)